 Incorporate Job Shadowing

 Allow new employees to shadow experienced colleagues to gain insights into their roles and responsibilities.
 Job shadowing helps bridge the gap between theory and practice.
-By observing real-life scenarios and best practices, new hires can better understand their job expectations and how their role fits into the broader organizational context.
+By observing real-life scenarios and onboarding best practices, new hires can better understand their job expectations and how their role fits into the broader organizational context.
 It’s a hands-on approach that accelerates the learning process and boosts confidence.

 6. Learning Opportunities